-The first show on 1975 and the second all winners show of series three saw the eight acts who emerged as winners over the previous seven weeks return to compete for a place in the Grand Final at the London Palladium at the end of July 1975.
+The first show of 1975 and the second all winners show of series three saw seven acts that emerged as winners over the previous weeks return to compete for a place in the Grand Final at the London Palladium at the end of July 1975.

 As with the previous all winners show Nicky Martyn took over the compare role from Derek Hobson, who joined the judging panel.
 The regular host was joined by Mickie Most, Tony Hatch and John Smith to complete the four man panel.

 - Lee and Marie Grant (vocal duo) – Show 3.10